-Speak to any classic car enthusiast they’ll have their own list of the top ten classic cars of all time.
-We’ve put pen to paper, and listed our top ten classic cars of all time, would you agree?
-Take a look at the Heritage Car Insurance ultimate top ten list.
+Speak to any classic car enthusiast and they’ll likely have their own mental list of the top ten classic cars of all time, or at least a top five.
+We’ve put pen to paper (digitally speaking), and listed our top ten classic cars of all time.

 1. Jaguar E-Type

 The most beautiful car ever made: the Jaguar E-type is number one on our top ten classic cars of all time.

 “The most beautiful car ever made” were the words of Enzo Ferrari and of course he was right.
 Based on the D-Type, the three times Le Mans winner between 1955 and 1957, the E-Type Jaguar was a stunning example of what British car manufacturer Jaguar were capable of back in the day.
 Sixties chic and quicker than a Ferrari at a third of the price, it was the ultimate sports car of its time.

 The E-Type managed to stay in production until the mid seventies.
 This was largely down to the fact it was constantly being revised on the inside, without effecting its elegant appearance too drastically on the outside.
 This meant it stayed with the times whilst still looking utterly gorgeous.
 One of the best cars ever made and it’s British.